-The EU Landfill Directive targets limit the amount of biodegradable municipal waste that can be landfilled, and statutory targets have been set for the years 2010, 2013, and 2020 under the Directive.
+The EU Landfill Directive limits the amount of biodegradable municipal waste that can be sent to landfill, and statutory targets have been set for the years 2010, 2013, and 2020 under the Directive.
 Locally the Department has also introduced annual landfill targets for Councils to meet.

 Substantial fines are payable for failing to meet the targets and this, in addition to the significantly increasing burden of landfill tax, are strong economic drivers for Councils to divert waste from landfill.
-In terms of the 2012/13 year, the indications from participant Councils show that the overall amount of biodegradable waste sent to landfill in the arc21 region was within the allowance.
+In terms of the 2013/14 year, the indications from participant Councils show that the overall amount of biodegradable waste sent to landfill in the arc21 region was within the allowance.

-The coming years are going to be even more challenging as the levels of waste that can be landfilled are further reduced annually and the next important milestone year under the EU Directive, 2019/20, is the most significant requiring the type of major infrastructure proposed by the Residual Waste Treatment Project to be in place to comply with this target.
-Given that the procurement phase is expected to be completed in 2014 and the lead time involved in constructing large scale infrastructure, significant challenges lie ahead.
+The coming years are going to be even more challenging as the levels of waste that can be sent to landfill are further reduced annually and the next important milestone year under the EU Directive, 2019/20, is the most significant requiring the type of major infrastructure proposed by the Residual Waste Treatment Project to be in place to comply with this target.
+During the year the formal planning application for the facilities was submitted to the Department and will continue to be progressed through the 2014/15 year.
+Achieving a timely successful planning application is critical to the Project in order to have the infrastructure fully operational to meet the 2019/20 target.